(A.C.A.B. is an acronym meaning "All Cops Are Bastards")

 B) Oh, if the gun is fake, the boys can just go.
 Only real weapons are prohibited.

 If you still want to work for the police in the Netherlands today, you’ll need to get some schooling.
 It will take you 1,5 years of police academy and internships to become a surveillant, an agent-to-be needs 2 years and 4 months, and to become head agent, it takes you 8 months longer.
 You’ll need to go back to a training institute 4 times a year, so you be frequently trained while on the job too.
 Other opportunities to expand your police career involve more study courses in your private time.
 It is safe to say that every police agent must have had some form of diversity training.
 Still, you can ask yourself how much impact this has on racial disparities in traffic stops or scenarios, as sketched above.
-How much implicit and explicit biases remain, even after targeted and intensive training?
+How many implicit and explicit biases remain, even after targeted and intensive training?
 I don’t accuse officers of being intentionally racist; although this can be true, I doubt the training work because institutional pressures remain intact.